brainblocks/woocommerce-brainblocks/README.md

    cd woocommerce-brainblocks
    ```

-2. Upload the `woocommerce-gateway-brainblocks` directory to your `wp-content/plugins` directory:
+2A.
+Upload the `woocommerce-gateway-brainblocks` directory to your `wp-content/plugins` directory:

    ```bash
    rsync -r woocommerce-gateway-brainblocks user@mysite.com:/usr/share/wordpress/wp-content/plugins/
    ```

+2B.
+Upload the `woocommerce-gateway-brainblock.zip` file directly on the Wordpress Plugins page:

 3. Activate the plugin in the WordPress plugins section: